taboege/gambas3/comp/src/gb.test/taskell.md

 ## Work

+- Summary as a TAP comment
+    > Description in .hidden/summary-example-txt
+    * [ ] New method Test.ShowTodos
+    * [ ] New method Test.ShowSkips

+## Done

+- TestAssertion: Skip and Todo
+    > TestAssertion must contain variables to store Skip and Todo for summary.
+See TestSummary.
 - Todo Directive
     > Todo directive does not exist.
-See TestSummary

-## Done
+See TestSummary.
+Was wrong.
+Todo exists.
 - Free Assert from non-assertions
     > There are things in Assert which are no assertions, like Print, Finish, Note and so on.
 These should be methods of Test.
 For example: Test.Plan, Test.Note, Test.Finish ...
 - Test.Main has to complain if testmodule doesn't exist